 The goals of the Psychology Department are to provide a strong curriculum that helps students learn the most current and empirically sound principles of behavior; to equip students for success in a variety of graduate programs and employment settings; to offer opportunities for experience in human service, research, and other psychology-related internships; and to help students realize the many ways through which Psychology can address human social/ethical concerns.
 This is accomplished through the curriculum, the directed research and/or internship programs, the honor society and student club, and through informal mentoring by the faculty (both within the department and in the University at large).
-All of efforts are grounded in the Ignatian tradition of the pursuit of excellence in the context of service with and among others.
+All of efforts are grounded in the Catholic tradition of the pursuit of excellence in the context of service with and among others.

-Core 33-35 cr
+Core Curricu llum 33-35 cr

-Curriculum

-Psychology 45 cr
+Psychology C ore 46 cr

-Core

 PSYC 110 General Psychology 3 cr

-PSYC 115 Statistics for the Behavioral 3 cr
+PSYC Statistics for the Behavioral Sciences 3 cr

-Sciences
+115

 PSYC 211 Experimental Psychology 4 cr

-PSYC 420 History & Systems of 4 cr
+PSYC 420 History and Systems of Psychology 4 cr

-Psychology

 PSYC 381 Junior Seminar 1 cr

 PSYC 481 Senior Seminar 1 cr

-PSYC Research Electives (2) 8 cr

-PSYC Psychology Electives (6) 18 cr
+PSYC Electi ves (8 courses) 24 cr

+PSYC Electi ves Lab (2 courses) 2 cr

-BIOL Any Human Biology course 3 cr
+Any BIOL human biology course 3 cr

 Electives 42-44 cr

-Total 120
+Total credits 120 cr

-Credits